MahendraTennakoon/programming_notes/topics/data_structures/tree/tree.md

 ### Balanced vs Unbalanced Binary Search Tree

 - Ideally, we need balanced BSTs since they are more efficient
+- Red/Black trees and AVL Trees are self balancing

 #### Unbalanced BST